Akriti-11013/ollama-assignments/README.md

-This reposiyory consists of mini projects like AI text transformer, resume information extractor and product review analyser.
+This reposiyory consists of short assignments using rag, prompts, rag with retriever in ollama langchain.